arunranga/PostYesBills/README.md

 2. JS for React makes request to "/index/bills"
    accept: application/json

-3. Returned JSON is array of "Bill" objects ("Bill")
+3. Returned JSON is array of bill_object

-4. Bill object is text + attributes, such as:
+4. bill_object is text + attributes, such as:
  1. title
  2. text
  3. bill_number